The 2025 application review process

 Step 5 – Report

-Your inspector will be writing a report during the review process, which includes their recommendation.
-If the inspector has not been able to recommend a licence is issued, the report will also set out actions you are required to take to comply with the regulations.
-As there have already been opportunities during the core review, consultation and continuation review for you to address issues, this is the exception.
+During the review process, your inspector will write a report that includes their recommendation.
+If they are unable to recommend issuing a license, the report will outline the actions you need to take to comply with the regulations.
+Since there have already been opportunities during the core review, consultation, and continuation review to address issues, this situation is an exception.

 Step 6 – Review & endorsement

-Once the inspector has finished their report it is reviewed by the assigned consulting inspector.
-The final licence decision is made by the Adventure RMS head of service or endorsing inspector.
+After the inspector completes their report, it is reviewed by the assigned consulting inspector.
+The final license decision is then made by the Adventure RMS head of service or the endorsing inspector.

 Step 7 – Back to AALA

-At the same time we will contact you to let you know the report has been submitted and offering you the opportunity to share any feedback on the application review process.
+We will also make contact to inform you when the report has been submitted and invite you to share any feedback on the application review process.

 • Engage with your inspector during the process – if they request additional information try to provide it quickly.

-• Take every opportunity provided by the process to address any issues and therefore avoid difficulties in issuing/renewing your licence.
+• Take every opportunity to address any issues and therefore avoid difficulties in issuing/renewing your licence.

-• Try and be as flexible as possible when the inspector is arranging any visits, interviews with members of your team or other work as part of the continuation review, they want to minimise the amount of your time they need, so agreeing a plan for the continuation review, including any visit in advance can really help.
+• Be as flexible as you can when the inspector schedules visits, team interviews, or other tasks for the continuation review.
+They aim to use as little of your time as possible, so planning the review, including any visits, in advance can be really helpful.

 The aim of the Activity Centres (Young Persons’ Safety) Act 1995 was to provide a level of safety assurance so that young people can continue to have opportunities to experience exciting and stimulating activities outdoors.